RamiKrispin/awesome-ds-setting/README.md

 ### Install miniconda

-Miniconda is an alternative tool to set up local Python environments.
+Miniconda is an alternative tool for setting up local Python environments.
 Go to the Miniconda installer [page](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) and download the installing package based on your operating system and Python version to install the most recent version.
-Once Miniconda installed you can install Python packaes with `conda`:
+Once Miniconda is installed, you can install Python libraries with `conda`:

 ``` shell
 conda install pandas